RemyCastella/LabelWise/README.md

 ## The Problem

-During my time at Le Wagon Tokyo (Batch #1610, Jan-Mar 2025), I noticed a common challenge among my international classmates.
-Many had specific dietary restrictions (due to lifestyle, religion, allergies, etc.) and struggled to understand Japanese food labels.
+During my time at Le Wagon Tokyo, I noticed a common challenge among my international classmates.
+Many had specific dietary restrictions (due to lifestyles, religions, etc.) and struggled to understand Japanese food labels.
 They often relied on others to translate or interpret ingredients, making it difficult to make confident and informed food choices independently.

 ## The Solution